benc-uk/azure-functions/README.md

 * Dependant Azure resources: Cognitive API, Storage Account (reuse the one that the Function App requires)
 * Requires a SendGrid account and API key, [which is free to sign up and use](https://app.sendgrid.com/signup)

+### azureBillingReport
+This uses
+* Integration with Azure AD
+* Integration with third party libraries
+* Required app settings: SENDGRID_API_KEY, BILLING_API_CLIENT, BILLING_API_SECRET, AZURE_TENANT
+* Dependant Azure resources: App registered in AAD, [follow these instructions](https://codehollow.com/2017/02/using-the-azure-billing-api-to-calculate-the-costs/)
+* Requires a SendGrid account and API key, [which is free to sign up and use](https://app.sendgrid.com/signup)

 ### serviceBusDemo
 This function is bound to a Service Bus queue, any messages posted on the queue are read, deseralized as JSON, then pushed as output to blob storage
 * Triggering from Service Bus queue